-5. He’s Growing His Hair Our Because His Father is Going Bald
+5. Fleetwood’s Father Remains Influential to His Game & He Is Growing His Hair Out Because His Father Is Going Bald

 Fleetwood has gained some attention for his long hair.
 In an interview with the Mirror, he explained that he’s seeing his father go bald, so he wants to enjoy having hair while it lasts.

 “My dad is going bald, so I might as well make the most of my hair as long as I have got it,” Fleetwood told the Mirror.
 “I enjoy pushing the fashion boundaries in golf.
 It’s a bit of fun, isn’t it?
 I’ve tried the bandana/headband look, and now I’m liking wearing some tapered trousers, too.
 Golf is moving into the future with new formats and new rules, so why not in fashion, too?”